 I completed my BA (Hons) Archaeology (1995), MA Archaeology and Anthropology of Rock Art (1996) and PhD Archaeology (2000) at the University of Southampton, where I was then appointed as Lecturer in Archaeology, Convenor of the MA Archaeology and Anthropology of Rock Art and Co-ordinator of Archaeology Adult Education.
-I joined Richmond University, the American International University in London, as Assistant Professor of Visual Culture and Director of the MA Art History and Visual Culture in 2002, and over 18 years became Professor of Visual Culture and Associate Dean in the School of Communications, Arts and Social Sciences, as well as Director of the Research Centre for International Visual Arts and Cultures (IVAC).
+I joined Richmond University, the American International University in London, as Assistant Professor of Visual Culture and Director of the MA Art History and Visual Culture in 2002, and over 18 years became Professor of Visual Culture and Associate Dean in the School of Communications, Arts and Social Sciences, as well as Founder and Director of the Research Centre for International Visual Arts and Cultures (IVAC).
 From 2003-2017, I was an Associate Lecturer at the Open University, teaching AA100 The Arts Past and Present.
-I joined The Open University's Department of Art History as Staff Tutor in Art History in 2020.
+I joined The Open University's Department of Art History as a Lecturer and Staff Tutor in Art History in 2020.
 I am a fellow of the Society of Antiquaries of London, a Fellow of the Royal Anthropological Institute, and a Senior Fellow of the Higher Education Academy.

 Wallis, R.J.
 2003.
 Shamans / neo-Shamans: Ecstasy, Alternative Archaeologies and Contemporary Pagans.
 London: Routledge (Short-listed for The Folklore Society’s Katherine Briggs Folklore Award 2003).

 Wallis R. J. and K. Lymer (eds) 2001.
 A Permeability of Boundaries: New Approaches to the Archaeology of Art, Religion and Folklore.
 BAR International Series 936.
 Oxford: BAR.